 Step 3: Better Engagement & Closing Of New Patient Leads

-One of the biggest challenges we see with most medical practices is how new patient leads are handled.
-Most practices miss around 20-30% of calls, and are terrible at quickly following up with leads that are submitted via contact forms on the site.
+One of the biggest challenges we see with most medical practices is how new patient leads are handled Most practices miss around 20-30% of calls, and are terrible at quickly following up with leads that are submitted via contact forms on the site.

-Like other businesses do, practices should be relying on technology to help automate the process of handling new patient leads to increase engagement and do a better job of converting them into office visits and procedures.
+As other businesses do, practices should be relying on technology to help automate the process of handling new patient leads to increase engagement and do a better job of converting them into office visits and procedures.